-Analysis: Three lingering questions in the wake of Jadeveon Clowney’s departure to Tennessee
+Analysis: Three lingering questions for Seahawks in the wake of Jadeveon Clowney’s departure to Titans

 Seattle also made heavy investments to improve its secondary with trades for Quinton Dunbar and Jamal Adams, who account for almost $7 million in cap space this year.

-Not that the Seahawks couldn’t have found a way to still fit that in, but the rest of the offseason might not have unfolded the exact same way had they signed Clowney for, say, $21 million in March, which is what it appears it would have taken to get it done then.
+Not that the Seahawks couldn’t have found a way to still fit Clowney in, but the rest of the offseason might not have unfolded the exact same way had they signed Clowney for, say, $21 million in March, which is what it appears it would have taken to get it done then.

 Ultimately, that’s a choice the Seahawks made.